ARCHIVED: Research File System (RFS) at Indiana University

 - Protecting sensitive data in Box

 The Indiana University Research File System (RFS) is a centralized storage area based on OpenAFS.
 The IU RFS is compatible with all major operating systems, and accessible using various methods from on and off campus.
-RFS data are regularly backed up, and reside in physically secure environments on the IU Bloomington and IUPUI campuses.
+RFS data reside in physically secure environments on the IU Bloomington and IUPUI campuses.

 |Machine type||Research file system|